Learn something new in classes, workshops, meetings and in the weaving studio.

 Your class fee will be refunded, minus a $5 processing fee.
 Fees cannot be refunded for registrations cancelled after the class registration closing date.
 Refunds may take one to two weeks to process.

 Cancellations: CHG reserves the right to cancel any class due to insufficient enrollment.
 Full refunds will be issued for cancelled classes.
 CHG will make every effort to notify you of cancellations at least four days before your first scheduled class.

 Student Guidelines: Please click here to view the Student Guidelines

 Workshop registration is on a first-come, first-served basis, with non-Guild members welcome on a space-available basis.
 Registration normally opens two months before a workshop, and the registration opening date for each workshop is published in the Guild’s Fiber Focus newsletter.

 To register, click on the link at the bottom of one of the workshop descriptions below.
 Only on-line registrations will be accepted.
 However, you may pay for your workshop either on-line or by check.
 If you pay by check, your payment must arrive within 14 days of your registration or your registration will be void and your place in the workshop will go to the next person on the waiting list.

 If you are making a non-member payment this does not qualify you as a member.
 Please go to Membership if you wish to become a member.

 Cancellation Policy: If you register for a workshop and are unable to attend, you must find your replacement in order to have your workshop payment refunded.
-Please email the Workshop Chairman for the workshop waiting list.
+Please email the Workshop Chair for the workshop waiting list.